LSC-Unicamp/processor_ci_inspector/README.md

 More details are available in the [Controller documentation](https://lsc-unicamp.github.io/processor_ci-controller/).

+**Note**: This tool also requires the bus adapter wrapper files from Processor CI.
+They can be found in the internals folder of the [Processor CI Controller repository](https://github.com/LSC-Unicamp/processor_ci).
+The folder should be in the same parent directory as the wrappers folder used for this tool.

 **Note**: The [Processor CI repository](https://github.com/LSC-Unicamp/processor_ci) includes sample configuration and wrapper files for several processors in the `configs` and `rtl` directories, respectively.
 You can use these as references or starting points for your own configurations.
 There are also scripts available to help generate these files automatically.